Skip to content

 Bio

 Equally at home as both a classical and jazz musician, Greg has performed and collaborated with many internationally renowned musicians—including various present and former members of the Metropolitan Opera, Philadelphia Orchestra, San Francisco Opera Orchestra, United States Marine Band, Canadian Brass, Boston Brass, and American Studio Orchestra.
-He has taught various courses, lessons, and masterclasses at a variety of institutions—including Temple University and Immaculata University, and currently serves on the faculties of Dickinson College and Lebanon Valley College.
+He has taught courses, lessons, and masterclasses at institutions including Temple University, Lebanon Valley College, and Immaculata University, and currently serves as Lecturer of Music at Dickinson College in Carlisle, PA.